 In 2018, the Dodgers promoted Lehmann to Game Planning and Communications coach.
 He served as a Dodgers’ special assistant in 2019, before resuming his previous coaching position in 2020.
 The team promoted him to bench coach in 2023, where he currently still serves.

 The list represents quite a large breadth of experience, though almost all names are either currently in the dugout in some role, a former MLB player, or both.
-With even more names likely in the running, it’s unclear if the White Sox are willing to pause their search to continue formal interviews beyond the postseason.
-If they do, then expect the Dodgers staff to be firmly in the mix.
-Otherwise, be on the lookout for the White Sox to make a decision and announce a hire as early as this week.
+With even more names likely in the running, including interim manager Grady Sizemore, it’s unclear how much longer the White Sox are willing to prolong their search.
+Things sound pretty far along as is, so be on the lookout for the club to announce a hire as early as this week.

 For more news and updates, follow us on social media @SoxOn35th.